Parcela/parcela.github.io/_docs/parcel/index.md

 The `init` method will still receive those configuration options and is free to do as it chooses.
 Thus, if any of the options needs validation or resolving into some internal format, the `init` method can still do it.
 Automatic setting can be prevented by simply having the property declared.
 On the other hand, make sure **not** to declare properties that you might want to have set via the configuration options.
 Set them in the `defaultConfig` instead.

+### Destructor

+Any external resources referenced or created in `init` should be destroyed in the `destroy` function.
+Though JavaScript knows nothing about object destruction, Parcela calls the `destroy` method of a `Parcel` when replacing the root application be it via the [`rootApp`](../virtual-dom/index.html#rootapp) method or when the [routing](../routing/index.html) module navigates away from a page.

 ### Models

 The `init` method is responsible to attach to the models.
 In an MVC pattern, state is kept in the model.
-We prefer to split it in two, which we call
+We prefer to split it in two, which we call:

-* *data* for data external to the Parcel instance, though acessible to it, that might be shared with others and is usually preserved in permanent, external storage.
+* *data* for models external to the Parcel instance, though accessible to it, that might be shared with others and is usually preserved in permanent, external storage.
 * *state* which is closely associated with this particular instance of the Parcel, it is usually initialized through the `config` argument of the constructor and it is kept in instance properties.

 The *state* is thus just a small fraction of the overall model of the application which is closely associated to the Parcel instance.
 Conceptually, it is just a part of the **M** in MVC.